ArtyomGavryushin/rust-blockchain/src/part 5/readme.md

 `cargo run printchain` - For print blockchain blocks in console.

 `cargo run getbalance user1` - For get user1 balance in blockchain wallet.

+`cargo run send user1 user2 10` - For test transaction from user1 to user2 10 tokens.